 - Can anything be done to prevent or lower the risk of infertility?
 Would this interfere with my child’s cancer treatment?

 - Should we talk to a fertility specialist?

 - Once my child finishes treatment, how will we know if they might have fertility problems?

-Along with these sample questions, be sure to write down your own.
-For instance, you might want more information about recovery times so that you can plan your work and school schedules.
-Or you may want to ask about clinical trials for which your child may qualify.
+Along with these examples, be sure to ask any other questions you might have.
+For instance, you might want more information about recovery times so that you can plan work and school schedules.
+Or you might want to know more about clinical trials.